Valorant Aim: The Bayesian Way

 The probability is 67%

-After playing 60 rounds, what is the probability of downing 5 more bots than without training?
+After playing 60 rounds, what is the probability of downing 5 or more bots than without training?

 The probability is 28%